BanklessTimes

 COIN vs CONY | Source: TradingView

 Other covered call ETFs demonstrate this.
-A good example of this is JEPQ, which is built on the Nasdaq 100 Index.
-Its total return in the last 12 months was 32% as the Nasdaq 100 Index jumped by 50%.
+A good example of this is JEPQ, which tracks the Nasdaq 100 Index.
+Its total return over the last 12 months was 32%, as the Nasdaq 100 Index jumped 50%.

-Therefore, most analysts recommend staying away from covered call ETFs.
+Therefore, most analysts recommend avoiding covered call ETFs.
 For one, in a bull market, their performance lags the underlying asset.
-In a bear market, their outperformance is usually not all that big.
+In a bear market, their outperformance is usually not very large.

 READ MORE: MSTR Stock Has Surged by 75%: Here’s Why and What to Expect